UPDATED AUGUST 2017

 - GPs and other doctors will be able to prescribe CBD products without needing special approval;

 - CBD products must be GMP (pharma grade) but will be allowed trace contamination of up to 2% other cannabinoids, meaning botanically-derived CBD will be allowed;

 - Challenges remain for filling any prescriptions for CBD: no products are currently approved in NZ, none can be made in NZ, and imported products cannot be stockpiled here;

-- Patients with a prescription can order suitable CBD products from overseas (up to 90 days supply) or ask their prescriber or pharmacy to import it for them;
+- Patients with a prescription will not be allowed to order suitable CBD products from overseas – they must ask their prescriber or pharmacy to import it for them;

 - Funding will remain an issue, with pharma-grade CBD products relatively expensive.